edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `EventClient() interfaces.EventClient`

 Returns an `EventClient` to leverage Core Data's `Event` API.
 See [interface definition](https://github.com/edgexfoundry/go-mod-core-contracts/blob/{{edgexversion}}/clients/interfaces/event.go) for more details.
 This client is useful for querying events.
 Note if Core Data is not specified in the Clients configuration, this will return nil.

+### ReadingClient

+`ReadingClient() interfaces.ReadingClient`

+Returns an `ReadingClient` to leverage Core Data's `Reading` API.
+See [interface definition](https://github.com/edgexfoundry/go-mod-core-contracts/blob/{{edgexversion}}/clients/interfaces/reading.go) for more details.
+This client is useful for querying readings.
+Note if Core Data is not specified in the Clients configuration, this will return nil.

 ### CommandClient